FernandoSR/Passport_and_phenotype_readme/README.md

 <br>

 ### Cartoons
-For the configuration of cartoons we should provide a separated JSON file (`egdb_files/json_files/tools/cartoons_example1.json`).
+For the configuration of cartoons we should provide a separated JSON file (`json_files/tools/cartoons_example1.json` in your `egdb_files` folder).
 It is possible to add as many cartoon JSON files as datasets are with cartoons.

 If expression cartoons are enabled we should provide a JSON file to set up each cartoon image, the samples associated with them, and their dimensions and coordinates.
 Cartoon images should be placed at `egdb_images/expr/cartoons/` inside your `egdb_files` folder, which usually correspond to your project customization folder and it could have been renamed before (see [Customize file paths](#customize-file-paths)).